 - In Maximo: Ghosts to Glory, there is a secret level named "Mastery" that requires you to get 100% completion to enter.

-- In Ōkami, collecting all 100 Stray Beads nets you a Game Breaker for your New Game+.
-Completists will also want to acquire at least one of every type of fish and treasure as well as feed 100% of all animals; for the latter case, there is one dog that can be Lost Forever, though it's not out of the way.
+- In Ōkami, collecting all 100 Stray Beads nets you a Game-Breaker for your New Game+.
+Completists will also want to acquire at least one of every type of fish and treasure as well as feed 100% of all animals; for the latter case, there is one dog that is Permanently Missable, though it's not out of the way.
 When you go to the past Kamiki Village, feed the dog in the village.

 - All of the Skylanders games have been designed to be played with physical buyable action figures that connect to the console and become a "character".
 The thing is that only certain characters can unlock certain doors or open certain chests and in the base game box only brings three of them.
 And guess what?
 If you don't do all of the side quests and don't receive all of the treasures and open all of the chests of each level, you can't gain the Three stars corresponding to said level.
 And as stars are the only thing counting on the "player's level", one cannot unlock new things until they get to certain level.
 Thus, making it impossible to accomplish the one-hundred-percent until you have bought at least one of each type of character note .
 This includes characters unique of old versions of the game, as the case of "giants" for some chests, thus making it the perfect merchandising market.